 2020 - Finalist, Northeast Regional Tuba/Euphonium Conference Euphonium Mock Band Audition

-I am currently a music performance student at Penn State University studying euphonium with distinguished professor Velvet Brown.
-I play euphonium, trombone, and piano and can teach all three.
+I am graduated with my Bachelor of Music in Music Performance at The Pennsylvania State University studying with distinguished professor Velvet Brown.
+I am currently pursuing a Master of Music in Music Performance studying with Professor Lance LaDuke.
+I play euphonium, trombone, tuba and piano and can teach all four.
+I currently have 10+ years of teaching and playing.
 I have many ensemble experiences including 3 time Connecticut All-State Concert Band, 1 time NAfME All-National Concert Band, 1 time NAfME All-Eastern Concert Band, orchestral experience both in youth ensembles and at Penn State, Concert band experience at Penn State, and chamber ensemble experience in tuba/euphonium quartets and brass quintets.
 I have played all around the country including Texas, Colorado, Connecticut, Pennsylvania, Massachusetts, California, Georgia, New Jersey and many more.
-This year I qualified as a finalist for the Northeast Euphonium Tuba Regional Conference Military Euphonium Mock Band Audition Competition.
+In 2020, I qualified as a finalist for the Northeast Euphonium Tuba Regional Conference Military Euphonium Mock Band Audition Competition.
 For piano, I have had 8 years of training and have won many competitions.
 I currently play euphonium and trombone in brass quintets, tuba/euphonium quartets, and piano/keyboard in musical pit orchestras.

 For beginning students who are children, I typically start with Essential Elements of Band by Hal Leonard and Tradition of Excellence by Bruce Pearson and Ryan Nowlin.
 Once the student has progressed to have a grasp of the fundamentals, I will begin to introduce more advanced method books such as J.B.
 Arban: A Complete Method, and various etude books as well as solo repertoire appropriate for their first recital performance.
 For adults, I try to find out what the student is interested in, and guide my instruction accordingly to keep the lessons engaging and fun, no matter their ability level.
 I believe that learning the fundamental skills on the instrument is extremely important and beneficial when playing a piece of music and I try to incorporate that into each lesson.